Inflectra/rapise-documentation/docs/Manuals/kb.md

 ## Topics

+### <a onclick="return RegisterKbClick('KB515', 'Checking String Length in RVL')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB515.aspx">KB515</a> Checking String Length in RVL

+If you need to get the size of the string, then here is a couple of possible ways for doing it.

+### <a onclick="return RegisterKbClick('KB514', 'How to Press Alt, Shift or Ctrl key Alone')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB514.aspx">KB514</a> How to Press Alt, Shift or Ctrl key Alone

+SendKeys is good for making key combinations, but this way does not work when you need to press special key.
+Here is a useful workaround.

+### <a onclick="return RegisterKbClick('KB508', 'Compare Images in JavaScript')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB508.aspx">KB508</a> Compare Images in JavaScript

+To compare images in JavaScript you may use Tester.AssertImage.

 ### <a onclick="return RegisterKbClick('KB507', 'UIAutomation2 Locator')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB507.aspx">KB507</a> UIAutomation2 Locator

 Rapise 6.3 includes an experimental feature - new UIAutomation2 locator for UIAtuomation based desktop testing.
 Rather than specifying a path from the element tree root to the element this locator relies on built-in ability of UIAutomation to search for elements based on property values.